Indigenous languages of the Americas: Origins

 Roger Blench (2008) has advocated the theory of multiple migrations along the Pacific coast of peoples from northeastern Asia, who already spoke diverse languages.
 These proliferated in the New World.

 Numbers of speakers and political recognition

-Countries like Mexico, Bolivia, Venezuela, Guatemala, and Guyana recognize all or most Indigenous languages native to their respective countries, with Bolivia and Venezuela elevating all Indigenous languages to official language status according to their constitutions.
-Colombia delegates local Indigenous language recognition to the department level according to the Colombian Constitution of 1991.
-Countries like Canada, Argentina, and the United States allow their respective provinces and states to determine their own language recognition policies.
-Indigenous language recognition in Brazil is limited to their localities.
+Countries like Mexico, Bolivia, Venezuela, Guatemala, and Guyana recognize most Indigenous languages.
+Bolivia and Venezuela give all Indigenous languages official status.
+Canada, Argentina, and the U.S. allow provinces and states to decide.
+Brazil limits recognition to localities.